Advanced Vinyasa & Anatomy

 An anatomy and philosophical geek at heart, Duncan brings a background in neurospinology, traditional yoga studies with Georg Feuerstein, and most recently FRC training with Hunter Cook.

 Learn from Duncan Peak, the founder of Power Living Australia Yoga, the essential understanding of anatomy and biomechanics, specifically for a Yoga Asana teacher.
+Duncan will cover sequencing techniques, philosophy delivery in the classroom, and will train you to read bodies like an expert.
 Duncan’s approach to teaching anatomy is fun, interesting, challenging, hugely educational and essential for a modern-day asana teacher.

 These modules are crafted by Power Living Master and Senior facilitators with years of experience in their specific areas of expertise.